 Brendan McClorey, Location Sound

 Joe Orlandino - Producer

 Joe Orlandino is the founder/principal of Atlas Media, a Chicago-based media production company, and In My Brother's Shoes, Inc., a not-for-profit 501 (c)(3) corporation.
 He started his career in 1974 producing and starring in pre-MTV music videos.
 His progressive live action/animated music video, Video Child, received awards at the 1981 Chicago International Film Festival and 1982 Athens International Film/Video Festival.
 He has worked extensively in corporate sales, marketing, advertising, and promotions.
 Clients have included Comcast, Motorola, Illinois Shotokan Karate Clubs, Silicon Valley’s Grand Hotel and Cupertino Inn.
 Joe is the producer of all of Lucia Mauro’s films.
-In addition, he is the producer of the timely issues film, Rain Beau’s End (based on his original story); the in-development drama, Anita & Margaret; the Bruce Springsteen-inspired feature, Man at the Top; the short family drama, Gimme Some Lovin'; the indie comedy, Ascots; the TV mini-series pilot, The Vanquished; and Fair Winds & Down Drafts, a YouTube sailing series with host Will Clinger and guest Tim Kazurinsky.
+In addition, he is the producer of the timely issues feature, Rain Beau’s End (based on his original story); the in-development drama, Anita & Margaret; the Bruce Springsteen-inspired dramedy, Man at the Top; the short drama, Gimme Some Lovin'; the indie comedy, Ascots; the TV mini-series pilot, The Vanquished; and Fair Winds & Down Drafts, a YouTube sailing series with host Will Clinger and guest Tim Kazurinsky.

 Bob Szymkowski - Project Liaison